Cheng0315/Cheng0315.github.io/_posts/2019-07-09-what_i_built_tuesday_-_7_9_2019.markdown

 export default NowPlaying;
 ```

-Another component I addded was the Movie TV Details component.
+I also addded the movieTvDetails component.
 This component display information about a movie or tv show.
-At the moment, it only conatains hard coded data.
-As I started to work with The Movie Database API, I will update this component to display information it receives from the API.
+At the moment, it only conatains hard coded data, but as I started to work with The Movie Database API, this component will display data it receives from the API.

 ```
 import React from 'react'